 John Wick is a movie – there are no hotels catering just for wet-work specialists where you pay in mini gold bars and they don’t hand out frequent flyer miles.
 It is not however a million miles removed from reality.
 Half a million, maybe, but not the full million.

 It’s also good entertainment.
 The bad guys should not have killed the puppy.

-Posted by Michael Shrimpton on February 26, 2017, With 1381 Reads Filed under Investigations.
+Posted by Michael Shrimpton on February 26, 2017, With 1404 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.